Degenerative disc disease prevention

-Since degenerative disc disease is a condition that progresses with age, prevention may seem impossible.
+Since degenerative disc disease is a condition that progresses with age, prevention may seem impossible, or not worth the effort.
 We cannot turn back the hands of time.
 However, just as with cardiovascular disease, a healthy lifestyle may significantly delay its development.
+A healthy lifestyle can improve your quality of life starting immediately and save you years of pain and treatments.

 What is degenerative disc disease?

-With age, intervertebral discs naturally degenerate, resulting in decreased flexibility and increased susceptibility to injury.
-Precisely how does age cause degeneration?
-Medical research has found the following: According to the U. S. National Institutes of Health, at birth the human body contains 90% water, at adulthood it contains 70% water, and by age 90 it contains about 50% water.
-Additionally, the composition of elastin, the protein which gives tissues the ability to stretch, chemically changes.
-With age, elastin undergoes chemical cross-linking.
-This decreases the ability to stretch.
-With aging, bodies desiccate and become less stretchable.
-These two facts explain disc degeneration.
-Discs have two main components, an outer fibro-elastic containment rim and an inner soft gelatinous core.
-When axial loading pressure occurs along the spinal column, the central gelatinous core of the disc squeezes outward against the fibro-elastic containment rim of the disc.
-The elastic recoil of the containment wall pushes the gelatinous core back into position, reestablishing the height and shape of the disc.
-As a person ages, natural daily activity causes repeated loading of the disc.
-Tiny tears may develop in the fibers of the fibro-elastic outer containment wall.
-This causes some loss of the disc’s outer containment wall elasticity or recoil.
-The outer disc containment wall can no longer push the central core material back into shape as effectively.
-The outer containment wall sags, and is said to bulge or collapse.
-The disc may even herniate.
+Discs have two main components, a tough outer layer and an inner soft gelatinous core.
+When pressure occurs along the spinal column, the core pushes outward against the wall of the disc.
+The elastic recoil of the wall pushes the gelatinous core back into position, reestablishing the height and shape of the disc.
+As we grow older, natural daily activity causes repeated loading of the disc.
+Small tears may develop in the fibers of the tough outer layer.
+This tearing causes some loss of the disc’s elasticity or recoil.
+The outer wall can no longer push the central core material back into shape as effectively.
+The outer layer sags, and is said to bulge or collapse.
+The disc may even herniate — when the soft center of a spinal disc pushes through a crack in the tougher exterior casing.

 Behavior modification for degenerative disc disease prevention

-There are several methods to reduce the physical demands placed upon the spine.
-Reduced demands pay the benefits of reduced wear.
+There are several methods for reducing the physical demands placed on the spine.
+Reduced demands will decrease the wear and tear of your discs.

 - At work — always maintain proper posture; keep your spine straight and your shoulders back.
 Make sure your desk chair has proper lower back (lumbar) support.
 Take frequent breaks to walk and stretch.

-- At home – never move objects that are too heavy.
+- At home — never move objects that are too heavy.
 When sitting on a couch or in a recliner, keep your spine in a neutral position.
-Always make sure your lower back and neck are supported.
+Always make sure your neck and lower back are supported.

 Treatments for degenerative disc disease

-When degenerative disc disease develops, there are a several effective non-surgical treatments for symptom management.
-Physical therapy, chiropractic work, low-impact exercise, pain medication, and yoga are all excellent ways to relieve pain.
+When degenerative disc disease develops, there are many effective nonsurgical treatments for symptom management.
+Physical therapy, chiropractic work, low-impact exercise, pain medication and yoga are all excellent treatments for relieving pain.
+It’s important that you receive a proper diagnosis and consult with your physician before starting any treatment method.

-In some cases, patients may not respond to conservative treatment and surgery is prescribed.
-It is reasonable to determine the least invasive efficacious surgical treatment possible.
-Please investigate the minimally invasive procedures performed at Laser Spine Institute.
-Laser Spine Institute offers efficacious procedures with shorter convalescent period and lower risk when compared with traditional open spine surgery of all types.
-Contact us today for a complimentary review of your MRI or CT scan, and to receive more information about Laser Spine Institute.
+In some cases, patients may not respond to conservative treatment, and surgery is prescribed.
+If conservative treatments have failed to relieve your pain and symptoms from degenerative disc disease and your physician has recommended surgery, you should find the least invasive successful surgical treatment possible.
+Currently, the least invasive form of spine surgery is minimally invasive spine surgery, such as the procedures performed at Laser Spine Institute, to treat degenerative spine conditions.
+Laser Spine Institute offers minimally invasive decompression and stabilization procedures with shorter recovery periods^ and lower infection risks than traditional open spine surgery.
+Contact us today for a review of your MRI report or CT scan and to receive more information about our outpatient procedures.